Vegan Mole Sauce

 1 box of extra firm tofu

 Go Wild This Holiday Season!
-Get your wild blueberries & start cooking!
+Get your wild blueberries & start making a mole paste!
 As a registered dietitian nutritionist in Asheville, I love helping my clients find foods that they love to benefit their health.
 Stay tuned with more tasty ideas by signing up for the Vine Ripe Nutrition blog or Fresh Off the Vine newsletter.
 There is lots more fun to come for the holiday season!